On the topicality of Georg Simmel

 Time and reality

 The present is indeterminate and cannot be temporally fixed, unlike the past and the future, which are imaginary concepts.
 The reality of events only occurs in the present moment, and events in the past and future can only be based on memory or imagination.
 This paradox leads to the conclusion that the idea of a temporal reality is an imaginary concept that cannot be thought without contradiction.
-The discussion then leads to a consideration of the nature of timelessness and simultaneity, where the understanding of the present can change our understanding of the past.
+Considering the nature of timelessness and simultaneity, the understanding of the present can change our understanding of the past.
 Memory makes the past available in the present moment, and this process creates a new form of interaction between the past and the present that goes beyond a simple causal relationship.

 The development of sculpture throughout history